How does a Tens Unit work?

 How Does a TENS Unit Work?

-Some common uses for TENS treatment are: acute and chronic pain, post op incisions and post surgical pain, labor, and delivery, migraine and tension headaches, acute pain from sports and other injuries, arthritis, chronic pain from tendentious and bursitis, cancer pain, and wound healing.
+Some common uses for TENS treatment are: acute and chronic pain, post-op incisions and post-surgical pain, labor and delivery, migraine and tension headaches, acute pain from sports and other injuries, arthritis, chronic pain from tendinitis and bursitis, cancer pain, and wound healing.

 1. General Information about Tens Therapy